Translate

 Sexual abuse is about power.
 When it happened to me I had no power.
 Thousands of other women have their power taken away.
 Yesterday 45,000 people who signed my petition stood together and took some of that power back.

-page of Wednesday's Independent and was covered by Sky and BBC News.
+Over 45,000 people signed, calling on the Crown Prosecution Service to investigate and review the comments made.
+The campaign hit the front page of Wednesday's Independent and was covered by Sky and BBC News.

 Leading child welfare charities spoke out against the court's comments and David Cameron backed our call.